jaspector

 Monday-Friday

-Typical inspection sequence: Follows OBC/RCO standards; contact department for specific sequence
+Typical sequence: Follows OBC/RCO standards; contact department for specific sequence

 Roof, siding, windows, doors, drainage, driveways, decks, sheds, fences, patios, and all construction alterations.
 Building permit is not a blanket permit -- each trade must pull its own permit and be registered.

-Typical processing time is Simple permits (no drawings): often immediate.
+Building permit processing times in Grandview Heights, OH typically run Simple permits (no drawings): often immediate.
 Plans-based permits: 14 business days target (30 calendar day maximum by state law).
 Permit valid for 12 months if work has not begun; becomes invalid if work stops for 6 months..
+Timelines can vary based on project complexity and current department workload.